dotnet/designs/accepted/2023/wasm-browser-threads.md

         - capture JS result/exception from "comlink"
         - use stored `TaskCompletionSource` to resolve the `Task` on target thread
 - `postMessage`
-    - can send serializable message to WebWorker
+    - can send serializable message to web worker
     - doesn't block and doesn't propagate exceptions
     - this is slow

+## Spin-waiting in JS
+- if we want to keep synchronous JS APIs to work on UI thread, we have to spin-wait
+- at the moment emscripten implements spin-wait in wasm
+    - if we want sidecar design we also need pure JS version of it (we have OK prototype)
+- if emscripten main is not running in UI thread, it means it could still pump events and would not deadlock in Mono or managed code
+- it could still deadlock if there is synchronous JSImport call to UI thread while UI thread is spin-waiting on it.
+    - this would be clearly user code mistake

 ## JSWebWorker with JS interop
 - is proposed concept to let user to manage JS state of the worker explicitly
     - because of problem **4**
 - is C# thread created and disposed by new API for it
 - could block on synchronization primitives
 - could do full JSImport/JSExport to it's own JS `self` context
 - there is `JSSynchronizationContext`` installed on it
     - so that user code could dispatch back to it, in case that it needs to call `JSObject` proxy (with thread affinity)